ibm-cloud-docs/containers/cs_managed_ingress_alb.md

 By default, each ALB has 2 replicas.
 You can customize your ALB processing capabilities by manually changing the number of ALB pods or by enabling dynamic, automatic scaling.
 {: shortdesc}

 A single ALB pod can handle a large amount of requests.
 If you experience timeouts, slow responses or other signs of overload, check the state of your backend application.
-Make sure that ALB is the bottleneck of your application before scaling ALB pods, otherwise it may not provide the expected results.
+Make sure that ALB is the bottleneck of your application before scaling ALB pods, otherwise it might not provide the expected results.

 **For classic clusters**: If the ALB's load balancer service configuration has the `externalTrafficPolicy` set to `Local`, do not scale above 2 replicas.
 Classic load balancers run with a fixed configuration of 2 replicas, and can only forward traffic to ALB pods that are located on the same node as the load balancer pods.